faetools/go-notion/README.md

 ## Generate Database Property Values

-You can use the `pkg/gen` package to generate helpers to get the values of a database entry.
+You can use the `pkg/gen` package to generate code that will transform a `notion.PropertyValueMap` into a struct so that you can more **easily get the values of a database entry**.

 To do this, create a package for each database and define the properties of each database.